 On February 6, 2018, Global Infrastructure Partners, or GIP, entered into a purchase and sale agreement with NRG for the acquisition of NRG's full ownership interest in the Company and NRG's renewable energy development and operations platform.
 Also on February 6, 2018, the Company entered into a consent and indemnity agreement with NRG and GIP in connection with the purchase and sale agreement between NRG and GIP.
 The consent and indemnity agreement and the purchase and sale agreement are collectively referred to as the NRG Transaction.
-Consummation of the NRG Transaction is subject to a number of conditions, including receipt of certain contractual consents and regulatory approvals from certain regulatory agencies, including approval by FERC and approvals from certain state regulatory approvals or consents to satisfy the closing conditions.
-Additionally, the NRG Transaction requires the Company's consent which is conditioned upon a number of tiems, all of which may not be met on a timely basis, or at all.
+Consummation of the NRG Transaction is subject to a number of conditions, including receipt of certain consents and regulatory approvals from certain regulatory agencies, including approval by FERC and approvals from certain state regulatory agencies.
+While the parties have begun the process of notifying agencies and obtaining regulatory approvals and consents, there is no assurance that the parties will be able to obtain the requisite regulatory approvals or consents to satisfy the closing conditions.
+Additionally, the NRG Transaction requires the Company's consent which is conditioned upon a number of items, all of which may not be met on a timely basis, or at all.

-If the NRG Transaction is consummated, GIP may exercise substantial influence over the Company's policies and procedures and exercise substantial influence over the Company's Board, management and the types of third party acquisitions the Company makes.
-The Company may not identify future acquisitions or be able to secure financing on attractive terms or at all for future acquisitions and the Company may not realize the anticipated benefits of the financing support to be provided by GIP, which includes a \$1.5 billion backstop credit facility to manage any change-of-control costs associated with the Company's corporate debt and up to \$400 million in financing support for the Company's acquisition of the Carlsbad Energy Center.
-Further, GIP may not be able to maintain the Company's current relationships with customers, counterparties, suppliers, lenders and other third parties.
+If the NRG Transaction is consummated, GIP may exercise substantial influence over the Company's policies and procedures and exercise substantial influence over the Company may not identify future acquisitions or be able to secure financing on attractive terms or at all for future acquisitions and the Company may not realize the anticipated benefits of the financing support to be provided by GIP, which includes a \$1.5 billion backstop credit facility to manage any change-of-control costs associated with the Company's corporate debt and up to \$400 million in financing support for the Company's acquisition of the Carlsbad Energy Center.
+Further, GIP may not be able to maintain the Company's current relationships with customers, counterparties, suppliers, landers and other third parties.
 Uncertainty about the effect of the NRG Transaction may negatively affect the Company's relationship with its counterparties and have a significant impact on the Company's business.
 The foregoing risks may adversely affect the Company's operational performance or limit the Company's growth prospects, including its ability to grow its dividend per share.